On this page

 How to measure your cash conversion cycle

-The above diagram shows: before you can sell anything, you have to buy something i.e. stock or labour.
+The above diagram shows: before you can sell anything, you have to buy something such as stock or labour.

 Your sales cycle determines how long the stock sits in store, for example, you may hold on to stock for 60 days.